metagraph-dev/metagraph/docs/user_guide/resolver.rst

 ~~~~~~~~~~~~~~~~~~~~

 The alternative approach is to remove auto-translation of inputs by explicitly calling the desired
 concrete algorithm.

-This is identical to calling the abtract version with the additional suffix of
+This is done to calling the abtract version with the additional suffix of
 the plugin name where the concrete version was registered.

 For example, the NetworkX version of triangle_count is registered in the ``core_networkx`` plugin.